subhankar01/subhankar01/README.md

 I am always looking for research collaborations with individuals dedicated to Machine Learning, Pattern Recognition and Deep Learning for Computer Vision.
 Email is the best way to reach out to me in this case.😊

-## My humorous angle xD:😂Possible future of Artificial General Intelligence😂
+## My humorous angle xD:😂Possible future of AGI(Artificial General Intelligence)😂
 <img src="https://github.com/subhankar01/subhankar01/blob/main/aihaha.jpg" width="500">